Pennywise: Appearances in the novel

-Its hibernation periods begin and end with horrific events, such as the disappearance of all 340 settlers from Derry Township from 1740–43 (in which the settlers mysteriously disappeared without a trace) or the 1906 Kitchener Ironworks explosion, killing 108 people, 88 of whom were children at an Easter Egg hunt.
-It woke during a major storm that flooded part of Derry in October 1957.
+His hibernation periods begin and end with horrific events, such as the disappearance of all 340 settlers from Derry Township from 1740 to 1743 (in which the settlers mysteriously disappeared without a trace) or the 1906 Kitchener Ironworks explosion, killing 108 people, 88 of whom were children at an Easter Egg hunt.
+He woke during a major storm that flooded part of Derry in October 1957.
 Bill Denbrough's younger brother Georgie was the first of many victims that year.
-Bill and his friends, known collectively as the Loser's Club, investigate the disappearances and note that they all had something to do with Derry's sewer system; using this information, they deduce correctly that It uses a well house as its lair.
+Bill and his friends, known collectively as the Loser's Club, investigate the disappearances and note that they all had something to do with Derry's sewer system; using this information, they deduce correctly that he uses a well house as a lair.
 Through the use of a Native American-style smoke-hole ceremony, it is revealed that the creature came from outer space.
-The children go to the house and are attacked by It in the form of a werewolf.
-Beverly shoots a slug from a slingshot at the creature, injuring it and causing it to flee back into the sewers.
-The narrative then briefly switches to Its point of view, where It sees itself as superior and considers the Turtle an equal and humans mere "toys."
-It also confirms that it chooses to prey on children because they are easier to fool and scare.
-It believes their fears are easier to interpret in a physical manner, which It claims is similar to "salting the meat", as frightened flesh tastes better to It.
-Bill establishes a telepathic connection with It through the Ritual of Chüd.
-The Ritual of Chüd is a psychic and spiritual battle of wills between Bill and It.
-Bill metaphorically "bites down" on Its tongue with humor and childish beliefs such as Santa Claus, and the two engage in a sort of mind-to-mind duel across the macroverse.
-It is surprised by the children's victory in battle and near the end of the book, it begins to question its preconceived notions of superiority.
-However, It never believes that the individual children are strong enough to defeat it, only through the Other working through them as a group could they have won in battle.
+The children go to the house and are attacked by him in the form of a werewolf.
+Beverly shoots a slug from a slingshot at the creature, injuring Pennywise and causing him to flee back into the sewers.
+The narrative then briefly switches to his point of view, where he sees himself as superior and considers the Turtle an equal and humans mere "toys."
+He also confirms that he chooses to prey on children because they are easier to fool and scare.
+He believes their fears are easier to interpret in a physical manner, which he claims is similar to "salting the meat", as frightened flesh tastes better to him.
+Bill establishes a telepathic connection with Pennywise through the Ritual of Chüd.
+The Ritual of Chüd is a psychic and spiritual battle of wills between Bill and Pennywise.
+Bill metaphorically "bites down" on Pennywise's tongue with humor and childish beliefs such as Santa Claus, and the two engage in a sort of mind-to-mind duel across the macroverse.
+Pennywise is surprised by the children's victory in battle and near the end of the book, Pennywise begins to question his preconceived notions of superiority.
+However, he never believes that the individual children are strong enough to defeat him, only through the Other working through them as a group could they have won in battle.
 After the battle, the Losers Club get lost in the sewers until Beverly has sexual intercourse with all the boys to bring unity back to the group.
-The Losers then swear a blood oath to return to Derry should It reawaken.
-The Losers eventually all drift apart and go their separate ways in life, and except for Mike who remembers everything, they forget about Derry and about each other in the process.
+The Losers then swear a blood oath to return to Derry should Pennywise reawaken.
+The Losers eventually drift apart and go their separate ways in life and, except for Mike who continues to remember everything, forget about both Derry and each other.